KaiserWilhelm23/PIP-Manager-App/README.md

 - Uninstalling packages
 - Upgrading pip
 - Test Importing.
 (If the module is not on your machine it will auto download.)
+- NEW: If you want to show the console click on "show console" in the left hand corner.
+To hide just uncheck the box

 This app will not open with a console nore will it show a console while Installing, upgrading or uninstalling.
 It will show errors if one occurs. example:
 ```No Module Named 'module'```